MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/manage-quoted-values-budget-limits-quote-line-sales.md

                     Per Rule #3 above,
                 </p>
                 <p>
-                    Q1 includes Time, Material, Expenses and Fees on a subset of tasks on project P1.
+                    Q1 includes Time, Material, Expenses, and Fees on a subset of tasks on project P1.
                 </p>
                 <p>
-                    QL2 includes Time, Material, Expenses and Fees for a subset of tasks on project P1.
+                    QL2 includes Time, Material, Expenses, and Fees for a subset of tasks on project P1.
                 </p>
                 <p>
-                    The only additional validation is around the subset of tasks on QL1 is different from the subset of tasks on QL2 to ensure that there are no overlaps there.
+                    The only additional validation is around the subset of tasks on QL1 which is different from the subset of tasks on QL2 to ensure that there is no overlaps there.
 This is done by the system when tasks are associated.
                 </p>
             </td>